laxminarasimhak/Password-Strength-Checker/README.md

 - Include at least one special character (e.g., @, #, $, %)
 - Avoid common passwords

-## Contributing
-Contributions are welcome!
-Please read the CONTRIBUTING.md for details on how to contribute to this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.